How choosing the right bed linen can impact your sleep

 1. The Fibre

-the fibre your bed linen is made from has an enormous impact on the way you sleep.
+The fibre your bed linen is made from has an enormous impact on the way you sleep.

-Cottons are soft, light and help wick away moisture for a more restful night’s sleep.
+Cotton is soft, light and help wick away moisture for a more restful night’s sleep.
 Egyptian cotton is especially soft and effective at helping wick away moisture because of the way the fibres are made up of extra-long staple lengths.